ringcentral/engage-digital-messaging-ios/README.md

 Check the **API Reference** to learn about all customization options.

-Reacting To Mobile Messaging Events
+Reacting To Dimelo Mobile SDK Events
 -----------------------

 We provide two ways to react to various events in the char: